orsinium/notes/notes-python/colon.md

 It was the late evening, they were staying around a blackboard a little bit drunk and thinking about the syntax of the future language.
 They wrote down an implementation of bubble sort in a few different syntax.
 And now was the question, how to choose the best one.
 One way is to run tests in the head, how they did it, but that was not enough for a language "designed for beginners", hey also needed a user test.
 So, they asked for help a woman that worked there.
 I'm not sure who she was by specialty, but definitely not developer at all.
 She had a long look at blackboard and said that she doesn't understand any implementation.
 They explained it a bit, and she said: "Oooh, now I've got it.
 That `if` line not only about this line itself, but also contains the code after it".
 They said "yes" and as solution added a colon after `if` and `for` lines.
 The colon is used in natural language: for explanation, and enumeration, even in this sentence.
 And it made that moment clear for her.

-So, colon helps to write code in one line, and was added in ABC (and then in Python) for one non-developer person a long time ago to make it more similar to the natural language.
+So, the colon helps to write code in one line, and was added in ABC (and then in Python) for one non-developer person a long time ago to make it more similar to the natural language.